RuiDGPires/CrimVm/docs/specs.md

 ---

+## Exit codes

+The exit code of the program will be equal to the last value on the stack.
+If the stack is empty, the exit code 0 is returned.
+If the stack has more than one item on it, an error is thrown.

 ## Other

 Labels can be assigned by writing a word (no spacing) and a ':' at the end, like so: